byggkpi-ai/Power-BI-Bygge-og-eiendomsbok/Examples/Byggekostnadindeks/README.md

 The script for the query was obtained with the use of [Q4OpenData](https://stat.qumio.com/) - query for open data.
 The query was adapted to allow that with the refresh of data it gets from the API the latest updated month.

+For more information about [SSB API](https://www.ssb.no/api) can be found on its website.